Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/01-rtl_kernel_workflow/using_the_rtl_kernel.md

 ```

 The Makefile will:

-1. Build a Vivado project to package the RTL design IP, and package a user-managed kernel (`.xo`)
+1. Build an AMD Vivado™ project to package the RTL design IP, and package a user-managed kernel (`.xo`).
-2. Use the Vitis compiler (`v++`) to link the kernel to the target platform and generate the `.xlcbin' file
+2. Use the Vitis compiler (`v++`) to link the kernel to the target platform and generate the `.xlcbin` file.
-3. Compile the XRT native API host application `./src/host/user-host.cpp`
+3. Compile the XRT native API host application `./src/host/user-host.cpp`.
-4. If necessary generate the emulation platform and setup the emulation environment
+4. If necessary generate the emulation platform and setup the emulation environment.
-5. Run the application and kernel
+5. Run the application and kernel.

 >**TIP:** You can use the Makefile `-n` option to generate the command lines without running the commands: `make run TARGET=hw_emu HOST=user -n`